2023 Team Canada Application

-The only way to represent Canada at the official FISO OCR World Championships in Belgium, September 14-17, 2023 is to be a member of Obstacle Sports Canada (OSC) in good standing and be selected through an application process.
+The only way to represent Canada at the official FISO OCR World Championships in Costa Rica, 22-25 August 2024 is to be a member of Obstacle Sports Canada (OSC) in good standing.

 To apply for Team Canada: